kelvinm61/Multi-Threaded-Server/README.txt

   into practice from the theory we did in class.
 If I was to do this project again I would start a lot earlier to give myself more time to get the whole project working downloads as well.
 I fell short of time and therefore was not able to fully complete the project.
+For references for this project I used github, google and stack overflow.